 Their Eco Spec paint (available in the full range of Benjamin Moore colors) is the standout eco-friendly option.

-It’s Green Seal certified and CERTIFIED asthma & allergy friendly.
+It’s Green Seal certified and CERTIFIED asthma & allergy-friendly.

-MaikaDaughters was the one I chose to test for the following reasons:
+Sweet Pickins Milk Paint was the one I chose to test for the following reasons:

 We Say: Lastly, a quick shoutout to BEHR Premium Plus.